christiansany/spotify-clone/exercise/README.md

 - The User can login with username and password
 - When login is not successfull, an error message is displayed
 - When login is successfull, the user will get redirected to the browse page
-- TODO: Add link to login page
-- TODO: Update image
+- Links to the registration page in case the user is not registered yet

 ### Register